heyhadi/courses-admin/README.md

-# elemes-test
-Elemes Course Admin and Client API
+# Course Admin and Client API

 # How to run
 - run npm install to install the dependencies